Ben-J-Orr/CoverLetter-Generator/README.md

 ![Screenshot](https://i.gyazo.com/8cf3c0f2132d604a0aae9498246bc96d.png)

+## Features

+- Ability to reference a persons resume to obtain a more personalised result.
+- Able to reference an unlimited number of job adverts

 ## Prerequisites

 An OpenAI API key is required to use this program.
 Visit https://beta.openai.com/signup/ to sign up for an API key if you don't have one already.